Calibration of syndrome measurements in a single experiment: Examples

 For the sake of clarity let us assume that the input state is a code word.
 Additional correctable errors on the input state do not change the following argument, but they unnecessarily obfuscate it.
 Because with the described noise model the errors are only introduced on the ancillary qubits, there is no need to perform a correction operation.
 And because our method yields the correct expectation values $\langle S(a)\rangle_{\rho_x} = 1$, we never apply a correction operation, as needed.
 However, with probability $1-P(u=0)$ the syndrome differs from the all $+1$ outcome and the standard approach fails to identify the appropriate correction operation.
 For this extreme example the difference in the two approaches is very pronounced, as can be seen from Fig.~\ref{fig:probabilityofdisagreement}.
-Indeed for large noise parameters the standard syndrome decoding fails almost certainly, while with calibration it never fails in this scenario.
+Indeed, for both codes there are parameter ranges of the noise parameter where the standard syndrome decoding fails almost certainly, while with calibration it never fails in this scenario.
+The behavior when the noise parameter is $\lambda = 1$, i.e. when errors are introduced with certainty, depends on whether the measured qubits act as a control for an odd or even number of gates.

+Note that while the difference will not be this big in other scenarios, our correction can only lower the logical error rate, given the assumptions made in our derivation are fulfilled.